ReactiveX/RxGo/README.md

 ## RxGo

 The RxGo implementation is based on the concept of [pipelines](https://blog.golang.org/pipelines).
-In a nutshell, a pipeline is a series of stages connected by channels, where each stage is a group of goroutines running the same function.
+A pipeline is a series of stages connected by channels, where each stage is a group of goroutines running the same function.

 ![](doc/rx.png)